Complete Cape Cod Whale Watching Guide [2025 Edition]

 - Check out the Whydah Pirate Museum in West Yarmouth, MA.

 - Beaches.
 There are over 100 to choose from!
 Herring Cove Beach in Provincetown is a favorite because it’s on the bayside of Cape Cod, so the waves are more gentle.
-Ballston Beach in Truro is a gorgeous must-see and Coast Guard Beach in Eastham if you want to meet new people.
+Ballston Beach in Truro is a gorgeous must-see.
+And try Coast Guard Beach in Eastham if you want to meet new people.

 - Kayaking